Linear optics and photodetection achieve near-optimal unambiguous coherent state discrimination: Qualitative analysis of linear receivers for USD of coherent states

 which gives the maximum number of states that can be unambiguously discriminated by observing coincidence detection on two modes.
 From Eq.~(\ref{onedet}), and recalling that a multimode coherent state is a product state, see Eq.~(\ref{c4mxs}), we obtain the probability of a coincidence

 By ignoring joint detection events in more than two modes, the probability of obtaining an inconclusive result is

 Recalling that $\nu = n/(m+m')$, we obtain

 In this case, the probability of the inconclusive event decreases quadratically with $n$ and, for $m+m'$ large enough, is essentially independent of the number of modes and ancillas.
-As for the previous case, using coherent states ancillas instead of vacuum ones, may further decrease $P_0$, as this is equivalent to replace $n$ with $n'>n$.
-This qualitative result will be confirmed by the quantitative analysis of Section \ref{subsec:degenerate_codes-2}, see Fig.~\ref{fig:double_degenerate_codes}(b) in particular, where we will consider an example of degenerate code where the first order term in $n$ vanishes.
+As for the previous case, using coherent states ancillas instead of vacuum ones, we may further decrease $P_0$, as this is equivalent to replacing $n$ with $n'>n$.
+This qualitative result will be confirmed by the quantitative analysis of Section~\ref{subsec:degenerate_codes-2}, see Fig.~\ref{fig:double_degenerate_codes}(b) in particular, where we will discuss examples of degenerate codes where the linear term in Eq.~(\ref{taylor1}) vanishes.

-In principle, a similar qualitative analysis can be applied to USD by an arbitrary number of joint detection events.
+In principle, a similar qualitative analysis can be applied to USD schemes based on an arbitrary number of joint detection events.
 We naturally expect that events of joint detection of $n_d$ photons will contribute to $P_0$ with a term proportional to $n^{n_d}$.
-In this work, we only discuss receivers based on single and double detection events.
+However, in this work, we only discuss receivers based on single and double-detection events.
 In the following Section, we will focus on photodetection events on at most one mode, and provide quantitative analysis and explicit USD schemes.
-Later in Section \ref{subsec:degenerate_codes-2} we will consider an example of USD based on joint detection on two modes.
+Later in Section~\ref{subsec:degenerate_codes-2} we will consider an example of USD based on joint detection on two modes.